SFML/SFML/.github/pull_request_template.md

 <!--
 Thanks a lot for making a contribution to SFML! 🙂

 Please make sure you are targetting the correct branch.
 No more features are planned for the 2.x branches!
-(See State of Development in the readme)
+(See [the readme](https://github.com/SFML/SFML#state-of-development))

 Before creating the pull request, we ask you to check the following boxes: (For small changes not everything needs to ticked, but the more the better!)